DF-1317/2018/Robot User Manual.md

 * Button 9 zeroes the gyro rotation.

 * POV turns robot to specified angle.
-* Button 1 moves the robot to a specified distance from a wall using the ultrasonic sensor (for testing Autonomous)
+* Button 1 (Trigger) moves the robot to a specified distance from a wall using the ultrasonic sensor (for testing Autonomous)
 * Button 3 moves the robot forward the number of inches specified in the SmartDashboard (for testing autonomous)
 * Button 4 moves the robot backward the number of inches specified in the SmartDashboard (for testing autonomous)